 While the duty of care is not quite as high for non-passengers, it’s still expected that a train will operate safely and not put other passenger vehicles and pedestrians that encounter the train at risk.
 Non-passengers are owed an ordinary standard of care and can expect a train to not expose anyone to risk for harm.

-When an accident occurs and passengers or non-passengers are harmed, the train company can be held liable for damages.
-This means they will legally be required to compensate injured parties for medical bills, lost time from work, and the pain and suffering they experience as a result of the accident.
+When an accident occurs and passengers or non-passengers are harmed, the train company might be held liable for damages.
+This means they could legally be required to compensate injured parties for medical bills, lost time from work, and the pain and suffering they experience as a result of the accident.

 - Train speed